danielsyahputra/CPPE-Streamlit/README.md

-# Medical Personal Protective Equipment Dataset
+# Medical Personal Protective Equipment Detection

 This project is implemented using the CPPE-5 Dataset and modified based on research done by Rishit Dagli and Ali Mustufa Shaikh in their famous paper _**CPPE - 5: Medical Personal Protective Equipment Dataset**_.